- Betsy Atwell, MA, LPC, CSAC, ICS

 - Noriko Morita Harth

 Noriko Morita Harth is a Certified Mindfulness-Based Stress Reduction Instructor, Certified Mindful Self-Compassion Instructor, and the Managing Director of UC San Diego Center for Mindfulness.
-Noriko trained in MBSR under the direction of Susan Woods, Char Wilkins, Patricia Rockman, and Allan Goldstein, and trained in MSC under the direction of Christopher Germer, Kristin Neff, Michelle Becker, and Steven Hickman.
+Noriko trained in MBSR under the direction of Beth Mulligan, Carolyn West, Susan Woods, Char Wilkins, Patricia Rockman, and Allan Goldstein, and trained in MSC under the direction of Christopher Germer, Kristin Neff, Michelle Becker, and Steven Hickman.
 Born in Japan, she moved to the States in 1985.
-Noriko feels that her life-transforming journey of discovering and exploring mindfulness practices has allowed a more balanced life and identity between these two cultures.
-Noriko strongly believes practicing mindfulness and bringing its principles into her life has and continues to help her grow as a person.
+Noriko feels that her life-transforming journey of discovering and exploring mindfulness and self-compassion practices has allowed a more balanced life and identity between these two cultures.
+Noriko strongly believes practicing mindfulness and self-compassion, and bringing the principles into her life has and continues to help her grow as a person.
 She feels passionate about bringing these practices to other people’s lives.
 It is her mission to share what she has learned, what she continues to learn, to our community.

 - Steven Hickman, PsyD